George Clooney Criticizes The Media For Being ‘Unfair’ To Meghan Markle: ‘It’s Unkind’

 — Fabulous (@Fabulousmag) March 15, 2019

-But according to a source, Amal asked Meghan if she wanted to ride with her and the twins and Meghan accepted the generous offer.
-Amal fronted the cost of the plane and it didn’t cost Meghan a cent to go with her on the $225,000 flight.
+But according to a source, Amal asked Meghan if she wanted to ride with her and the twins, and Meghan accepted the generous offer.
+Amal fronted the cost of the plane, and it didn’t cost Meghan a cent to go with her on the $225,000 flight.

 As The Inquisitr shared earlier this week, George and Amal attended a dinner event at Buckingham Palace for Prince Charles’ organization — The Prince’s Trust Group.
-Donors, supporters, and ambassadors of the organization attended the event as well as other actors like Chiwetel Ejiofor, Luke Evans, Tamsin Egerton, Josh Hartnett, and Benedict Cumberbatch.
-The organization was established all the way back in 1976 and aims to assist youth across the globe with unemployment.
+Donors, supporters, and ambassadors of the organization attended the event — as well as other actors like Chiwetel Ejiofor, Luke Evans, Tamsin Egerton, Josh Hartnett, and Benedict Cumberbatch.
+The organization was established some time ago, in 1976, and aims to assist youth across the globe in terms of unemployment.

-George and Prince Harry have been friends for quite some time as they both work with a lot of the same charitable organizations.
-As fans know, Clooney and his wife were invited to the lavish Royal Wedding last May and Meghan and Harry have also visited the Clooneys’ $25 million Berkshire mansion.
-Obviously, it pays to be friend with George Clooney.
+George and Prince Harry have been friends for quite some time, as they both work with a lot of the same charitable organizations.
+As fans know, Clooney and his wife were invited to the lavish royal wedding last May, and Meghan and Harry have also visited the Clooneys’ $25 million Berkshire mansion.
+Obviously, it pays to be friends with George Clooney.